Expert advice for Mothers of the Bride and Groom

 Congratulations your darling son or daughter has announced that he/she is to get married to their soul mate.
 This is a joyous time, assuming that you approve of the new addition to your family, with all the excitement to come of planning a wedding.

-Most mothers like to be involved but depending on the bride and groom your involvement can vary considerably. it can and should be a time of quality time for mother and daughter as you plan and discuss all the aspects of the wedding but it can also be a frustrating time with a lot of biting the tongue to avoid conflict!
+Most mothers like to be involved but depending on the bride and groom your involvement can vary considerably.
+It can and should be a time of quality time for mother and daughter as you plan and discuss all the aspects of the wedding but it can also be a frustrating time with a lot of biting the tongue to avoid conflict!
 Couples are now getting married older and tend to know their own minds and may not ask the opinions of parents.
 Sometimes this can be hurtful.
 When my own daughter got married I quickly learned that when she sought my opinion is was only OK when I happened to agree with hers.
-I learned so become very tactful!
+I learned to become very tactful!

 When it comes to Mum’s outfit what is the etiquette?
 Let’s assume that the two mothers are speaking to each other and in communication!
 It is widely accepted that the mother of the bride gets to choose her outfit first.
 She has first call on colour and style and after she has made her decision the mother of the groom can go out and choose her outfit.